-I think I was always fascinated with how do you play the shy person who has prowess, and who has that moment where she can have a transformation.
+I think I was always fascinated with how you play the shy person who has prowess, and who has that moment where she can have a transformation.
 That was always very interesting to me.
-Obviously, Connie Corleone in The Godfather films, as well as Adrian Balboa in the Rocky series, were characters that had those moments.
+Obviously, Connie Corleone in The Godfather films, as well as Adrian Balboa in the Rocky series, were characters who had those moments.

 Cryptic Rock – Yes, and your character in the new film Working Man has those moments too.
 You play a strong, supportive wife of a defeated, recently laid-off factory worker.
 How did the part of Iola Parkes come about for you?

 Talia Shire – I love Clark Peterson.
-I’ve worked with him through the years, and he brought this project to me; he is a man of good tastes and he asked me to read it.
+I’ve worked with him through the years, and he brought this project to me; he is a man of good taste, and he asked me to read it.
 I have to tell you, it was fascinating to read because I thought, “What am I reading?
 There is a man walking around this town.
 What is his mystery?
 Why is he doing this penance?”
 The job is over, but he is still doing this.

 I was fascinated with the construction of the piece – it was Robert Jury’s first as a writer and director.
 I thought it was extremely important, because we are dealing with this right now in our country with the closing down and transformation of factories.
 To be happy, a man needs a job and love.
 We feel this right now because a lot of us are quarantined.
 You need to wake up, have a job, and be productive.
 We are in a time of transition, with or without this virus, the technology is changing everything.
-This is a moment in a time where we need education.
-Working Man appealed to me because this was a moment that a town was shutting down and they needed to work, but also, it appealed to me because it was about a marriage shutting down, as well.
+This is a moment in time when we need education.
+Working Man appealed to me because this was a moment when a town was shutting down and they needed to work, but also, it appealed to me because it was about a marriage shutting down, as well.

 Cryptic Rock – Yes, it is very powerful.
 The film really hits home on various fronts, from the aspect of the mistreatment of the working class, to the struggles with facing issues in our lives, to ultimately the power of the human spirit.
 What was your biggest takeaway from the film’s message?